ckeditor/ckeditor4-docs/guides/dev/deep_dive/unsupported_environments/README.md

 ## Blacklisting Some Unsupported Environments

-The code above has one major drawback: it enables CKEditor in all environments, including those where the editor no longer works, like in older Internet Explorer versions.
+Changing the CKEDITOR.env.isCompatible flag to `true` with no fine-tuning has one major drawback: it enables CKEditor in all environments, including those where the editor no longer works, like in older Internet Explorer versions.
 It is thus wise to safeguard against such cases by blacklisting Internet Explorer 7 and below.

 	// Enable CKEditor in all environments except IE7 and below. if ( !CKEDITOR.env.ie || CKEDITOR.env.version > 7 )